Shriram-s-DevOps-Notes/Ansible/Documents/Ansible_Inventory_file.md

 1. INI(Initialization) Format
 2. YAML Format

-If you want to create the group of the servers
+If you want to create a group of servers
 1. **The INI format** is the simplest and most straightforward.